TheSilvered/nest/docs/stdlib/time_library.md

 `[] @gmt_clock_time -> Map`

-**Return value**:
+**Returns:**

-Returns a map containing the same information as `clock_time`, but the time is taken with the Greenwich Main Time.
+A map containing the same information as `clock_time`, but the time is taken with the Greenwich Main Time.

 ---